thomaswmorris/avemaria/README.md

 ## Background and Methodology

 Atmospheric modeling is an important step in both experiment design and subsequent data analysis for ground-based cosmological telescopes observing the cosmic microwave background (CMB).
-The next generation of CMB experiments will be marked by a huge increase in data acquisition.
+The next generation of ground-based CMB experiments will be marked by a huge increase in data acquisition, with some telescopes to consist of hundreds of thousands of superconducting polarization-sensitive bolometers sampling the sky.
+This necessitates new methods of modeling and simulating atmospheric emission

 By default, atmospheric emission simulated by ARAM is designed to resemble that observed by the Atacama Cosmology Telescope (ACT) and the Atacama B-Mode Search (ABS), two CMB experiments in the Atacama Desert.
 An outline of the method and products used is outlined [here](https://github.com/tomachito/aram/blob/main/README.md).

 ## Examples and Usage